dydra/http-api-tests/README.md

  and [update](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#update-via-post-urlencoded) operations.

-## triples, quads and named graphs in import requests
+## Triples, quads and named graphs in import requests

 The graph store management operations which involve an RDF payload - `PATCH`, `POST`, and `PUT`, permit a request to target a specific graph as described above, as well as to transfer graph content